The need for horsetail control

 Help with horsetail

-PBA Solutions is an established company specialising in non-native and native (UK) invasive plant species.
+PBA Solutions is an established company specialising in alien non-native plant species and UK native injurious weeds.
 We’re here to help if you need horsetail weed control or to deal with other invasive plant species on your land.
 We work with property owners and management, estate agents, developers and public sector organisations in the remediation of infested land.
 Where it’s needed, we develop and provide Management Plans that enable effective control solutions, always looking to avoid expensive and environmentally damaging waste-to-landfill operations wherever possible.

 Just call 0203 174 2187 or 01202 816134 to talk to one of our consultants.